Bacon-Wrapped Shrimp with Jalapeño

 Why You’ll Love This Recipe

-• Quick & easy: Minimal prep, big flavor, ready in under 30 minutes.
+• Quick & easy: Minimal prep, ready in under 30 minutes.

-• Perfect for entertaining: A guaranteed hit at BBQs, cookouts, and game day spreads.
+• Perfect for entertaining: A hit at BBQs, cookouts, and game day spreads.

-• Two ways to cook: Grill for that summertime char or broil if you’re indoors.
+• Two ways to cook: Grill for that smoky char or broil indoors.

-• Bold flavors: Jalapeño, garlic-lime butter, and smoky bacon = magic.
+• Bold flavors: Jalapeño, garlic-lime butter, and bacon = magic.

 Ingredients & Substitutions

-Here’s what you’ll need to make these bacon-wrapped shrimp:
+Here’s what you’ll need to make this bacon wrapped shrimp appetizer:

 • Lime juice: Freshly squeezed for brightness.